RoBOPPics/BB/_pages/app-man-patternDesigner.md

 The Pattern Nickname (limited to 8 characters) is displayed on the BallBOPPer's display screen prior to the start of each Drill or Pattern.

 If the Coaching field has content, then a Coaching link will appear at the bottom of the Pattern.
 Clicking on that link will display the Coaching information in a popup.
 If you are using Voice Control, the Coaching information can be read back to you by saying "BB Read Coaching".
-See Voice  under the Controller section of this documentation.
+See Voice  under the Controller section of this documentation for more information on Voice Control.

 The Attribution field or "Byline" is a combination of the Player Name and Player Team that you entered into your Player Profile.
 See the Profile item under Community section of this documentation.